HabitatMap/HabitatMap/pages/privacy_policy.md

 <section class="panel panel--column">

   <p class="p--body">
 You can delete your AirCasting app account at any time using the AirCasting app in app delete account feature or by emailing info@habitatmap.org with your profile name and the associated email address.
-When you delete your account, all data associated with your account will also be permanently deleted.
+When you delete your account, all data associated with your account will also be permanently and immediately deleted.
   </p>

  <p class="p--body">